 All this comes to mind as The Polar Bear Express pushes further, at the sound of horse hooves doing a tap dance, into ever-thinning stands of stunted spruce and birch.
 A fellow passenger from the mining mecca of Timmins, dazzles me with the gold nugget hanging off his necklace, as our train makes flagged stops to drop-off and pickup moose hunters.
 The names of the ad hoc stations resonate with the bygone eras of wilderness self-sufficiency: Foxville, Otter Rapids, Onakawana, and Tommyville.

-Though not north in earnest, I have entered an in-between realm, a kind of lower north, where the higher frequencies of deep north begin.
+Though not north in earnest, I have entered an in-between realm, a kind of lower north, where the frequencies of deeper north resonate.

-It’s hard not to be afflicted with a burning curiosity when coming across the name “Moose Factory.”
-Two words which should otherwise never go together, yet when paired create a noun that is inexplicably poetic, are not easily forgotten.
-I’ve always been drawn to remote places, and in my atlas-addiction phase as a kid I’d returned to that spot on the map, time and again, wondering what could possibly be there.
+It’s hard not to develop a burning curiosity about the name “Moose Factory.”
+These two words which should never go together, yet when paired create a noun that is inexplicably poetic, are not easily forgotten.
+I’ve always been drawn to remote places.
+In my atlas-addiction phase as a kid I’d returned to that spot on the map, time and again, wondering what could possibly be there.